How is your spiritual life? Did you even know that you have a spiritual life?

 In other words, seek out sincere and respectful friendships with outsiders.
 In reality, most outsiders have never met a Christian who lives out their worldview (see 1 John 3:18).

+III.
 Everyone’s Next Step

 New Christians often struggle to find their next steps in their spiritual life.
 Binmin is a unique ministry.